dafny-lang/dafny/docs/DafnyRef/Types.md

 The subsections below give some introductory examples; more detail can be found in this [power user note](http://leino.science/papers/krml275.html).

-TODO: Add examples of using an iterator class
-TODO: Should a foreach statment be added to Dafny

 ### 10.5.1.
 Sequences and arrays

 Sequences and arrays are indexable and have a length.
 So the idiom to